dingjy94/FrontEndInterviewPrepare/src/dom/dom.md

 ## Toggle, remove or add a CSS classname
 `element.className`
-- property of the Element interface gets and sets the value of the class attribute of the specified elemen
+- property of the Element interface gets and sets the value of the class attribute of the specified element
 - a string variable representing the class or space-separated classes of the current element

 `element.classList`